 Ask for a referral to a sleep specialist or sleep center

 If you’re finding that your nightmares are interfering with your daily life and functioning, it may be time for specialist help.
-Your doctor may be able to refer you to a sleep specialist or clinic if you’re lucky enough to have one available.
+Your doctor may be able to refer you to a sleep specialist or clinic if there’s one available.

-IRT is gaining popularity as a treatment for people who experience recurring nightmares as part of having Post Traumatic Stress Disorder (PTSD).
+Image Rehearsal Therapy has shown promise as a treatment for nightmares, especially for those who experience recurring nightmares with Post Traumatic Stress Disorder (PTSD).

-It falls under the umbrella of Cognitive Behavioral Therapy (CBT) and involves working with a therapist to try to change your dreams by visualizing them happening differently while awake.
+It involves working with a therapist to try to change your dreams by visualizing them happening differently while you’re awake.